 Skip to content

-👣 Step-By-Step Guide
+👣 Step-by-Step Guide

 Tip

-1. Install the PULSAR HRI Python API (more details about it here)
+1. Install the PULSAR HRI Python API:

 pip install --upgrade pcp_api